Constitutional taxation provisions 1:8:1, 1:9:4, 1:2:3

 3. What is a Direct Tax?

 The term “direct tax” appears in the Constitution.
 Therefore, it is a constitutional term, not an economic term and this means that Congress has no power to define it.
-It must be defined by the Courts because the Federal Government’s taxing authority is affected by its meaning.
+It must be interpreted but not defined by the Courts because the Federal Government’s taxing authority is affected by its meaning.
+Courts can’t define it either because the power to define is a legislative function that courts may not engage in without violating the separation of powers.
 Senator Cummins explains a similar scenario with the meaning of “commerce,” in the Constitution:

 In 1789, I believe, the people of this country gave Congress the power to regulate commerce among the States.
 It is not within the power of Congress to say what commerce is.
 “Commerce” may mean a very different thing now as compared with what it meant in 1789.
 It has broadened with the times; the instrumentalities have changed with the course of years; but Congress cannot make a thing commerce.
 The court must declare whether a particular regulation is a regulation of commerce and in so declaring it defines for the time being what commerce is.